-Like most jobs in the industrial realm, maintenance is changing with time.
+Like most jobs in the realm, maintenance is changing with time.
 Robots, machine learning protocols, and site-wide automation have a lot to do with this.

 Technicians, mechanics, and assistants are using software to diagnose problems with machines, instead of taking the unit apart piece by piece to find which part is not working right.

 These software systems are also helping maintenance people reduce the time it takes to manually create reports, alert field crews about impending repair tasks, and create work logs for all involved personnel.

 Considering this, any working maintenance professional has to have some level of understanding of these software-based tools.
 That is what justifies the industrial maintenance salary.
 If there's a lot of technical stuff involved, you need to be able to justify getting the industrial maintenance technician salary.